Welcome to the

 The SUNHOUSE Summer Writing Mentorship is a 6-week, 1-on-1 online creative writing program pairing established, adult mentors with young writers aged 12 to 18.

-At the SUNHOUSE Mentorship, our mission is to expand creative educational opportunities for BIPOC and low-income youth.
-We are dedicated to supporting the next generation of creative voices with a learning community that is as socially and financially accessible as possible.
-We know how formative these spaces can be, and more importantly, we know how difficult it can be for teenagers—in the face of borders and systemic barriers—to become a part of them.
+At the SUNHOUSE Mentorship, we are dedicated to supporting the next generation of creative voices with a learning community that is as socially and financially accessible as possible.
+We know how formative these spaces can be, and more importantly, we know how difficult it can be for teenagers to become a part of them.

 For our team, learning from the mentorship of adult writers has helped define who we are as writers today, and we want to make this opportunity as accessible as possible for everyone.